enescingoz/roocode-workspace/README.md

-# roocode-workspace
+# roomode-advanced
-The roocode-workspace repository is a powerful and flexible workspace template designed specifically for developers using Roo Code.
+The roomode-advanced repository is a powerful and flexible workspace template designed specifically for developers using Roo Code.
 It provides an optimized environment to streamline project development through SPARC orchestration and AI-assisted workflows in Visual Studio Code (VS Code).

 This repository introduces enhanced modes that make it easier to develop, manage, and maintain your projects efficiently.
 By leveraging persistent project context and fine-tuned mode interactions, it minimizes token consumption while maximizing productivity.